 Just because our pets get older doesn’t mean they shouldn’t receive complete care!
 We don’t want to skip steps for our older patients but give them complete, vigilant, appropriate care understanding their fragility.
 Your pet’s oral health is extremely important to us and we are committed to your senior pet’s dental care needs.

-Dental Disease in Pets
+What is Dental Disease in Pets?

 Dental disease is a silent process that may cause other illnesses and cause your pet to have higher health risks such as heart, liver and kidney disease.
 Poor dental hygiene translates to a reduced quality of life for your pet and we aim to help prevent this by improving quality of life with complete dental care!